Draft a Will in Kalispell and Missoula

 - The testator must be competent to make the Will.

 - Required signatures (see below) must appear on the Will.

 The form of the Will is also important.
 A Will can be either:

 - Typewritten: More formal Wills can be typewritten, but must still be signed by the testator.
 This testator must sign the Will in the presence of two witnesses, and the witnesses must then sign the Will.

 - Handwritten: This type of Will is often called a holographic Will.
 Although these Wills are occasionally valid, if you try to make your own handwritten Will, there are no guarantees that it would be enforced when you pass away.
 Because each state has its own requirements for handwritten wills, and these requirements change often, this type of Will is exceptionally difficult to use in the probate process.
 It is better to have a typewritten Will whenever possible, and to have an attorney involved to ensure the validity of the Will.

-Clients occasionally ask Brian about Will contests.
+Clients occasionally ask us about Will contests.
 In these situations, one person is upset with the terms of the Will and wants to challenge the Will in court.
-Brian makes sure that his clients know the consequences that follow a failed Will contest — in both Montana and Nevada, the losing party must pay all expenses of the contest for both sides.
+Tanko makes sure our clients know the consequences that follow a failed Will contest — in both Montana and Nevada, the losing party must pay all expenses of the contest for both sides.

 Contact the Firm